 The best private guides are still available.
 Nearly all guides are independent contractors who work for a number of different companies, so travel planners reserve the savviest English-speaking guides first, before a competitor has the chance to do so; last-minute bookers get novice or part-time guides.
 These less skilled guides might be able to recite important dates and events, but they likely are not as charismatic, can’t discuss the nuances of contemporary local culture, and don’t have the experience to make sure your trip runs flawlessly.

 There’s time to arrange WOW experiences.
 All of the experts on Wendy’s WOW List can set up unique encounters with locals and access to places that are normally off-limits to the public.
 But they need time to pull these strings.
 So if you want V.I.P. access to portions of Versailles that are closed to the public, or an invite to a remote indigenous community in the Amazon, book early.
-“If the marquis who owns a stunning 17th-century estate in Spain is out of town,” quips Trusted Travel Expert Joel Zack, “we can’t just find another marquis across the street.”

 The best tables at top restaurants can be reserved.
 You may be coming to Thailand in November, points out Thailand travel specialist Sandy Ferguson, “but some of Bangkok’s fine dining establishments stop taking reservations in June.”